lukaszlach/magento-docker/README.md

 # magento-docker

+&copy; 2017 Łukasz Lach

 Bootstrap Magento 1.9 or 2.1 from scratch using Docker.
-Starts up 22 container, all integrated together with Magento and supporting logging, monitoring and graphing.
+Starts up 22 containers, all integrated together with Magento and supporting logging, monitoring, alerting and graphing.

 This repository is meant to be a start for a fresh Magento project.
 After bootstrap is done, you can initialize git repository under `www/` directory and proceed with your project.

 Magento is installed using files from `install/` directory that contains compressed source code for both versions, replace it with your file to use other.

 Magento is pre-configured with following settings: